zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 513.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and, would you believe it, a complete transcript of everything we say on this episode.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and, would you believe it, a complete transcript of everything we say on this episode.

 This episode is called “Snooping and Eavesdropping.”
 The se are different ways of gathering or collecting information secretly, sometim es illegally.
 We’ll listen to a conversation Enrique and Stella, who are trying to g et information about Stella’s boyfriend.
 Let’s get started.